What led to the idea of the Roanoke Review? What were you hoping to achieve?

 We need to be clear here that in fact Ed Tedeschi was the magazine’s first editor.
 I was the faculty advisor.
 I understand that at a point in its history, the magazine began to have a faculty member as its editor; I think that may have occurred during the tenure of Robert Walter.
 Even as faculty advisor, though, I put a lot of effort into rounding up work from people I knew well enough to ask them for it.
 Ed and I wanted the first issue to have good work in it, by at least some people already known to a decent readership.
 I had come to Roanoke College immediately after completing my Master’s in creative writing at Hollins College, and I pulled pretty hard on the threads of connection there.
 Malcolm Cowley was Writer in Residence there that year; R.H.W.
 Dillard (a Roanoke College alumnus) was on the faculty then, and is still; William Jay Smith had recently converted an appointment as Writer in Residence to a full-time position in the English Department; Don Goertz taught Classics; Lee Smith was a senior, and Christine Costigan, now the novelist Christine Schutt, was maybe a junior.
 Roanoke College was represented by Cathy Wills, a student, and a couple of faculty/staff members, Grace Bosworth and Marjorie Kirby.
 Franklin Haar was a local poet not affiliated with the College.
 Kelly Cherry, Jim Seay, William Stafford, David Slavitt (writing as Henry Sutton), and William Peden were all distinguished writers at various stages of their careers, and were friends of mine.

-What did you learn during your time as editor of the Roanoke Review?
+What did you learn during your time working with the Roanoke Review?

 I was lucky enough to have spent some time as editor of a literary magazine when I was an undergraduate at the University of Virginia.
 So in the realm of ordinary content selection, arrangement, copy editing, and so on, I had some experience.
 I got a fresh lesson in the generosity of my superiors, as I went about asking for submissions.